nebtex/menshend/README.md

 menshend is an identity-aware proxy **(tcp/http)** that uses [Vault](https://github.com/hashicorp/vault) as policy manager, you can use it as replacement of vpns, firewall rules and give access  programmatically to organisation's members, scripts, external users or third party applications.

-menshend  was build with the objective of make easy the creation of `secure laboratories`, facilitating the life of **devops/cloud admin** people to whom this product is oriented. :warning: also in order to use effectively menshend you need to already know [Vault](https://github.com/hashicorp/vault).
+menshend  was build with the objective of make easy the creation of `secure laboratories`, facilitating the life of **devops/cloud admin** people to whom this product is oriented. :warning: also in order to use effectively menshend you need to already know how install and operate [Vault](https://github.com/hashicorp/vault).

-a brief list of thing that you can protected
+#### a brief list of thing that you can protected

  * organisation internal applications (on-house or open-source)
  * serverless functions